 The gym isn't for everyone, the excess number of people, waiting to use equipment and the lack of personal space.
 With a weighted hula hoop, you can take the workout home!
 It's extremely fun and a great, easy way to get fit and toned.
-At Hourglass Waist we stock some of the best quality weighted hula hoops in Australia.
+At Hourglass best waist trainer we stock some of the best quality weighted hoops in Australia.

 Can a Weighted Hula Hoop Help You Lose Tummy Fat?

 The short answer is yes!
 Studies have shown that the rotation of the hips when hula hooping helps to activate the core muscles.
 This helps to burn tummy fat.
 The intensity of your weighted hula hoop workout depends on your own fitness level, endurance and body mass.
 Start slowly, with 5 minutes of hula hooping, build upon this for several weeks and soon you will be able to hula hoop for hours non-stop.

 How Long Do You Need To Hula Hoop To Lose Weight?

 As mentioned above it's best to start out for 5 minutes and build upon this until your able to hula hoop for 30 minutes straight with no break.
 Its commonly known that 30 minutes of exercise a day can burn sufficient calories and help boost mental health.

 A great way to make your hula hoop session even more enjoyable is to listen to your favourite podcast or music.
 This can really make the time fly and help to stay engaged in the activity.

 Using a smart hoop to lose weight is a great starting point but remember there are other factories in play with weight loss.
 Diet and genetics will influence how quickly and easily you lose or gain weight with regular exercise a must in order to truly see results.
 Pairing a weighted hoop with waist training, yoga and the regular physio will help to assist in weight loss.